benoitryder/simulotter/doc/eurobot2011.rst

 .. class:: OPawn()

   A pawn.
 Inherit from :class:`OSimple`.
-  Pawns are magneti at their center.
+  Pawns are magnetized on their two faces.

 .. class:: OKing()